Skip to content

 Policies and Procedures vs. Practice

-HUD assumes your PHA operates through its adopted documents: the PHA Plan, the HCV Administrative Plan, Capital Fund plans, fair-housing certifications.
+HUD assumes your PHA operates through its adopted documents: the PHA Plan, the Housing Choice Voucher (HCV) Administrative Plan, Capital Fund plans, fair-housing certifications.
 That assumption is often generous.
 We test whether what you do matches what your documents say, and whether those documents still reflect current HUD requirements.
 The gap is where most findings originate.

 Compliance

-We review compliance posture against the relevant federal frameworks, including PHAS, SEMAP, and applicable CFR requirements.
+We review compliance posture against PHAS, SEMAP, LIHTC, LAP, FAR, and the rest of the federal pile.
 But compliance is an output of the assessment, not the organizing principle.
 An agency that fixes its operations fixes most of its compliance problems along the way.

 How We Work